— Infant apparel imagery · 150+ styles · 4K

 - 07

-Generate square, portrait, landscape, marketplace, and social crops from the same setup.
-Output in 2K or 4K depending on channel needs.
+Generate square, portrait, landscape, marketplace, and social crops from the same workflow.
+Choose 2K or 4K depending on where the asset needs to land.

 - 08